URLAutoRedirector/URLAutoSplicer/README.md

 ## Introduction

-URLAutoSplicer is a simple Chrome Extension, which constructs URL with context selection and go instantly.
+URLAutoSplicer is a simple Chrome Extension, which redirects you to self-constructed URL instantly with context selection.

-URLAutoSplicer is inspired by my former tool [Tieba Service Caller](https://github.com/crisp-archive/chrome_tieba_service_caller).
+The initial idea of URLAutoSplicer comes from my former tool [Tieba Service Caller](https://github.com/crisp-archive/chrome_tieba_service_caller).
+It allows developers to call API with context selection when they are developing and debugging.

 ## Installation